The author is a great enthusiast of swimming and his passion has driven him to explore many such places in the city.

 At the end of World War II changes in the map of Europe meant that many people found themselves living in hostile territory and so millions, primarily Germans were expelled, evacuated or fled from Central and Eastern Europe to the new Germany, making this the largest single instance of ethnic cleansing in recorded history.

 - Death Toll: 1 Million

 Emotions ran high and terrible atrocities were committed on both sides ranging from damage to property, arson, killing and mob violence.
-Ordinary peace loving Hindus and Muslims became so enraged with each other that they committed such atrocities they would never have considered themselves capable off.
+Ordinary peace-loving Hindus and Muslims became so enraged with each other that they committed such atrocities they would never have considered themselves capable of.
 In some places, even the state troops joined violence.
-On 9th August 1947 a train carrying Muslim officers from Delhi to Karachi was intercepted and four senior plus 150 other officers were massacred.
-Soon trains of migrants began to arrive at their destination filled with dead bodies and their caravans intercepted and looted.
+On 9th August 1947, a train carrying Muslim officers from Delhi to Karachi was intercepted and four seniors plus 150 other officers were massacred.
+Soon trains of migrants began to arrive at their destination filled with dead bodies and their caravans were intercepted and looted.

-Today, however, these migrants have fully blended into the Pakistani society and live as a respectable middle-class community.
+Today, however, these migrants have fully blended into Pakistani society and live in a respectable middle-class community.